 Sarah lives and works in Greymouth as an Office Manager.
 She is married with two children.

 She has previously been involved with the WCDHB, as Vice Chair of the Consumer Council, consumer representative on the WCDHB Child and Youth, WCDHB Advisory and CDHB/ WCDHB Disability Action Plan committees.

 Her previous work with the Canterbury West Coast Sports Trust (Sport West Coast) gave her a perceptive insight into the health system.

 Coming from a non-medical professional background, Helen adds an important perspective to the health board, without any medical conflicts of interest.

-Her extensive knowledge of the opportunities and challenges which face the health system on the West Coast means that she can continue with momentum in the work to obtain the health services and facilities from which everyone will benefit.
+Her extensive knowledge of the opportunities and challenges which face the health system on the West Coast means that she can continue with momentum in the work to obtain the health services and facilities that everyone will benefit from.

 During the Health Sector reforms of 1993 she continued her Accountant role for a few years with Healthlink South Ltd before becoming a Principal with Ernst and Young.
 She is now a professional Director with nearly 20 years Governance experience in a variety of Health, Education, Economic Development, Funding, Broadcasting, Research and Philanthropic Organisations.

-Edie is a first term appointed member for the West Coast DHB.
-She has previously been an appointed member of the Canterbury DHB and is currently an appointed member of the South Canterbury DHB.
+Edie was first appointed as a member of the West Coast DHB in 2013.
+She has previously been an appointed member of both the Canterbury DHB and the South Canterbury DHB.